 Olympus E-M1 II Top 4 Recommended Memory Cards

 Lexar, Sandisk, Transcend, Toshiba and Delkin are all fantastic cards.
-Prices are always jumping around so be sure to check them all out to get the best deal.
+Prices are always changing, so be sure to check them all to get the best deal.

-For the last year, a lot of Panasonic GH5 shooters are experiencing issues with ADATA cards, so I would avoid them for now.
-I excluded Toshiba from the list as well because it’s really tough to find those cards at a great price, so a lot of people aren’t shooting with them and I get very little feedback.
+For the past year, many Panasonic GH5 shooters have been experiencing issues with ADATA cards, so I would avoid them for now.
+I excluded Toshiba from the list as well because it’s really tough to find those cards at a great price, so a lot of people aren’t shooting with them, and I get very little feedback.

-One thing really nice about Sandisk memory cards is the lifetime warranty.
-The downside is they are one of the most counterfeit brands out there, so be careful where you buy them.
+One really nice thing about SanDisk memory cards is the lifetime warranty.
+The downside is that they are among the most counterfeited brands, so be careful where you buy them.
 I’ve included BHphoto links so you can be absolutely guaranteed to get a certified card. – Amazon / BHphoto

 Sony G UHS-II 64GB

-The Sony G UHS-II are relatively new and they’ve been sort of stealing the show.
-The G version is the newest and is the card you want.
-The M version is very slow so avoid that.
-Sony cards only come with a 1 year warranty but they do come with free data recovery software you can download from Sony after registering your card. – Amazon / BHphoto
+The Sony G UHS-II is relatively new, and it’s been sort of stealing the show.
+The G version is the latest and the one you want.
+The M version is very slow, so avoid that.
+Sony cards only come with a 1-year warranty, but you can download free data recovery software from Sony after registering your card. – Amazon / BHphoto

 Delkin V90 64GB

-Delkin UHS-II cards can almost always be found in my cameras mixed in with some Lexar and Sandisk cards.
-I have multiple UHS-II cameras with multiple SD card slots and don’t usually fill them all with one brand.
+Delkin UHS-II cards are almost always in my cameras, mixed in with some Lexar and SanDisk cards.
+I have multiple UHS-II cameras with multiple SD card slots, and don’t usually fill all of them with cards from a single brand.
 These cards are fast and reliable.
-I like them and rarely hear of anyone having problems with them.
+I like them and rarely hear of anyone having problems with them. – Amazon / BHphoto

 Lexar 2000X 64GB

-Lexar like Sandisk are the titans of SD memory cards.
+Lexar, like Sandisk, is a titan of SD memory cards.
 I’m not sure if they have the same counterfeit issue Sandisk deals with but last year a lot of people were experiencing issues with their cards.
 It could have been a bad product run or people getting a batch of counterfeit cards.
-I’ve personally never had an issue with Lexar cards in any of my camera tests, and they work great in Olympus camera.
-Actually this was the fastest memory card in the Olympus EM1 II. – Amazon / BHphoto
+I’ve personally never had an issue with Lexar cards in any of my camera tests, and they work great in an Olympus camera.
+Actually, this was the fastest memory card in the Olympus EM1 II. – Amazon / BHphoto

 Other Cards To Consider / Cards To Avoid

-There is a lot of junk out there, a lot of counterfeit cards and a lot of white labeled cards.
-Right now ADATA is having some issues with Panasonic cameras so it’s possible Olympus cameras could have similar issues since.
-Both camera brands perform very similar and could be using similar hardware.
+There is a lot of junk out there: counterfeit cards and white-labeled cards.
+Right now, ADATA is having some issues with Panasonic cameras, so it’s possible Olympus cameras could have similar issues.
+Both camera brands perform very similarly and could be using similar hardware.
 Just my guess.

 Finding The Best SD Memory Cards Olympus EM1 II

-With counterfeit cards being such an issue you really have to be careful where you get your cards.
-Absolutely avoid buying any memory cards from Ebay, unless you see Adorama or a trusted seller selling them.
-The best places to buy memory cards is either at a store like Best Buy, or BHphoto or Adorama.
-I’m hearing that Amazon is even having some issues since they sometimes mix inventory.
-So always make sure you buy your cards from the actual manufacturer and always check to see who fulfills the order before completing your purchase.
+With counterfeit cards being such an issue, you really have to be careful where you get your cards.
+Absolutely avoid buying memory cards on eBay unless you see them sold by Adorama or a trusted seller.
+The best places to buy memory cards are stores like Best Buy, BHphoto, or Adorama.
+I’m hearing that Amazon is having some issues, too, since they sometimes mix inventory.
+So always make sure you buy your cards from the actual manufacturer, and always check to see who fulfills the order before completing your purchase.

 Best Memory Card 4k Video Olympus EM1 II

 For people serious about 4k video, it’s sometimes nice to buy UHS-II cards that are fast at reading but slower at writing.
-These cards are often less expensive and allow you to still offload your footage from your cards to your computers quickly.
+These cards are often less expensive and still let you quickly transfer your footage from the cards to your computer.

 Best Memory Cards Olympus EM1 II | Bottom Line

 However, it’s sometimes nice to have multiple cards and buying all UHS-II cards can be expensive.
 Even I sometimes run around with UHS-I cards in my UHS-II cameras when I’m just shooting landscapes or travel photography.
-You will save yourself a lot of money when buying big cards that are only UHS-I compared to UHS-II.
+You will save yourself a lot of money when buying big cards that are only UHS-I, rather than UHS-II.

-If you’re on a budget, what you could also do is buy a smaller UHS-II card for slot one (like a 32GB), set the camera to overflow to slot two, where you put a bigger UHS-I card.
-That way you still get the performance of the UHS-II cards most of the time, but still have the memory for those days when you’re shooting more than expected.
+If you’re on a budget, you could also buy a smaller UHS-II card for slot one (like a 32GB one), set the camera to overflow to slot two, where you put a bigger UHS-I card.
+That way, you still get the performance of the UHS-II cards most of the time, but still have the memory for those days when you’re shooting more than expected.

 Alik, it would be helpful to hear about your testing methodology.
 Also, I would strongly recommend all buyers check the capability of their cards as soon as they receive them, as even sellers such as Amazon have cards which do not medet the advertised specs.